wp-plugins/facebook-awd/readme.txt

 Add like button, like box, activity box, FB Comments, Open Graph and FB connect

 == Description ==
-= This version is still under development =
 Facebook AWD is an all in one Facebook capabilities for wordpress.
-Add Socials plugins, Open Graph, Comments and FB connect.
+Add Socials plugins, OpenGraph, Comments and FB connect.
+Easy to install and setup.
+Use Iframe or Xfbml
+Add Like button and comments to pages, posts and custom posts types, at top, bottom or both.
+Widgets and Shortcodes available for each socials plugins.

-= Socials plugins: =
+= Socials plugins iframe or xfbml: =

 *   [Like Button]("http://www.ahwebdev.fr/plugins/documentation/facebook-awd/utiliser-le-bouton-like.html")
 *   Like Box